 Baking soda is for cakes, cleaning and...baths?

-Just when you thought you had figured out all the secrets of baking soda - toothpaste, fridge freshener, something you put in cakes - it turns out there's a whole lot more you didn't know about this humble, inexpensive powder.
+Just when you thought you had figured out all the secrets of baking soda - toothpaste, fridge freshener, mini volcano fizzer, something you put in cakes - it turns out there's a whole lot more you didn't know about this humble, inexpensive powder.
 And yes, it has to do with the tub.
 Doesn't everything?
-The more I look into natural products the more I realize how much I've been missing, especially when it comes to bathing the kids.
-They love bubble baths and there's nothing wrong with that, but there is also an alternative ingredient to give their delicate skin a break from all that soap: Baking soda.
+The more I looked into natural products, the more I realized how much I've been missing, especially when it comes to bathing the kids.
+They love bubble baths, and there's nothing wrong with that, but there is also an alternative ingredient to give their delicate skin a break from all that soap: Baking soda.

 Here's what baking soda can do